 Every night, the darkness was punctured by the flash of musket fire and the sound of steel on steel as the defenders sallied forth to raid the Ottoman lines and sabotage their siege efforts.
 The Turks, in turn, began counter-raids of their own.

 Starhemberg’s men fought with dogged determination, but soon the Ottoman numbers began to tell.
 Inch by inch, the Turks pushed closer to the walls.
-Meanwhile, inside the walls the population began to suffer the effects of the siege.
-Food became scarce and eventually some people resorted to eating the cats and whatever small animals they could find.
+Meanwhile, inside the walls, the population began to suffer the effects of the siege.
+Food became scarce and eventually, some people resorted to eating the cats and whatever small animals they could find.
 Disease soon ran rampant throughout the city.
 Every night, there was a sort makeshift procession to St Stephen’s Cathedral, where artillerymen would launch signal rockets from the bell tower high into the air.
-This was a message to Lorraine and any one else out there.
+This was a message to Lorraine and anyone else out there.
 The people of Vienna expected relief to arrive soon.
 Every night, they waited for a reply.
 None ever came.

 While the fighting before the walls continued, underground the Ottomans were making steady progress.
 Turkish sappers dug tunnels beneath the walls, where they began exploding mines in order to damage and eventually breach the fortifications above.

 After three weeks of the most vicious fighting imaginable, Starhemberg was forced to withdraw his exhausted troops behind the walls.
 The situation was about to get worse.
 On August 29, the Ottoman sappers exploded the largest mine yet, blowing a ten-meter breach in the walls.
-The sight revived the flagging morale of the Turkish assault troops and they surged into the gap, while Starhemberg poured men into the breach to prevent the Ottomans gaining a secure foothold.
+The sight revived the flagging morale of the Turkish assault troops and they surged into the gap, while Starhemberg poured men into the breach to prevent the Ottomans from gaining a secure foothold.
 In the confined space of the breach, men were so tightly packed that often the dead were held upright by the press of fighters.
 It was more than two hours of butchery before the Turks withdrew.

 That night, the defenders hurried to plug the gap with a makeshift palisade.
 The siege had reached a new level of ferocity and Starhemberg now commanded just 40% of the original garrison, while the Turks seemed to possess an endless tide of men.